 This is an easy soup and it’s quite sweet, as butternut squash is.
 Lexie loved it when she was weaning onto solids, I’d make it super thick and she’d feed herself (also I never did this but you could easily freeze this into ice cubes for quick baby meals).
 Now Lexie hates butternut squash so has to be coaxed into having a couple of mouthfuls, or dabbing her cheese toastie in the soup.

 A blob of gorgonzola or another blue cheese is heavenly in this soup and I keep meaning to fry a little pancetta to add on top.
 A dash of cayenne pepper/chilli powder, a swirl of creme fraiche and some chopped coriander works well too.
 This recipe is also a way to make pumpkin taste nice (pumpkin really isn’t that nice on it’s own), just add some pumpkin chunks along with the squash.
 Or you can add sweet potato with the squash although that definitely makes the soup sweeter.
+If you have the time, definitely roast the squash first for a richer, more flavourful soup.
 The pic above is the first time Lexie saw a pumpkin and the other pic is of her helping me buy lots of squash and pumpkins last year – little cutie pie!

 Because I’ve been making this soup for years and find it a bit boring I thought I’d add the recipe for a delicious thyme and taleggio tart.
 I can’t remember when Lewis first made this for me.
 It was definitely in the early years of our ‘long term relationship’ (that’s an ‘in’ joke) and it’s a staple from his family.
 It’s sooo easy and sooo good, a pimped puff pastry job – do try this!
 Using the same principles you can make a variety of tasty tarts – some that I’ve tried include cherry tomato, basil and goats cheese, very nice.
 Also a butternut squash and feta tart, a variation of this salad.